Connecting the Circuit | One Woman’s Journey to Rewire the HV Jointing Industry

 Q: What are the biggest challenges women still face in the industry today?

-Q: As a joiner engineer, which tools are indispensable to your work?
+Q: As an HV Jointer which tools are indispensable to your work?

-Fran: The Ripley US15 and US02 are my go-to tools.
-They make stripping outer sheaths and semi-cons effortless, ensuring clean, precise work.
-These tools have revolutionised efficiency, especially in high-stakes environments like offshore projects.
+Fran: The Ripley US15 and US02 are my go-to Jointing Tools – the professionally engineered tools make stripping outer sheaths and cable semi-cons effortless, ensuring clean, precise work.
+These cable preparation tools have revolutionised efficiency especially in highly critical projects including offshore wind power and renewable energy.

 ![]() |